 UIC is one of the nation's major urban public research universities, and it is from this context that the School of Architecture extends its three part agenda: to condition the metropolis, construct new audiences, and circulate ideas.
 Successful candidates will share this ambition and global perspective.
 Please submit the following materials to Garofalo Fellowship Search Committee, UIC School of Architecture, 845 W Harrison Street, 3100 Architecture + Design Studios Building, Chicago, IL 60607:

 · full contact information of three professional or academic references

 · maximum of four 8.5" x 11" pages documenting selected design work or research

-Application must be postmarked by January 17, 2015.
-Late submissions will not be considered.
+Application must be postmarked by January 30, 2015.
 The University of Illinois is an AA/EOE.
 Applications from women and minorities are strongly encouraged.
 No calls or emails, please.